 - 1. Chock the wheels. - 2.
 Position the steer axle tires straight ahead. - 3.
-Remove the cotter pin and castle nut. - Lightly tap the side of the Ackermann arm to loosen the tie rod end from the Ackermann arm, see Figure 9-45.
+Remove the cotter pin and castle nut. - 4.
+Lightly tap the side of the Ackermann arm to loosen the tie rod end from the Ackermann arm, see Figure 9-42.

-- Lightly tap the side of Ackermann arm to loosen the tie rod end - 5.
-Repeat Steps 3 and 4 to remove the other tie rod end. - 6.
+- 5. Repeat Steps 3 and 4 to remove the other tie rod end. - 6.
 Remove the cross tube and tie rod ends from the vehicle. - 7.
-Mount the cross tube in a soft jaw vice. - 8.
+Mount the cross tube in a brass jaws (soft jaws) vice. - 8.
 Remove the hardware from the clamp on the cross tube. - 9.
 Count the exposed threads on the tie rod end being replaced. - 10.
-Remove the tie rod end from the cross tube. - WARNING DO NOT HEAT THE CROSS TUBE WITH A TORCH TO FACILITATE THE REMOVAL OF THE TIE ROD END.
+Remove the tie rod end from the cross tube.

+WARNING DO NOT HEAT THE CROSS TUBE WITH A TORCH TO FACILITATE THE REMOVAL OF THE TIE ROD END.
 THE USE OF SUCH HEAT CAN ADVERSELY AFFECT THE STRENGTH OF THE CROSS TUBE.
-A COMPONENT DAMAGED IN THIS MANNER WILL RESULT IN LOSS OF WARRANTY, AND CAN RESULT IN THE AND LOSS OF VEHICLE CONTROL, AND POSSIBLE PERSONAL INJURY OR PROPERTY DAMAGE. - 11.
-If the opposing tie rod end is being replaced repeat Steps 8 through 10. - 12.
+A COMPONENT DAMAGED IN THIS MANNER WILL RESULT IN LOSS OF WARRANTY, AND CAN RESULT IN THE LOSS OF VEHICLE CONTROL, AND POSSIBLE PERSONAL INJURY OR PROPERTY DAMAGE.

+- 11. If the opposing tie rod end is being replaced repeat Steps 8 through 10. - 12.
 Inspect the cross tube for dents, cracks, or thread damage.
 Replace the cross tube if needed.